sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

 Your mentoring skills mixed with business skills can turn the whole team into innovation machine.
 I can't imagine a bigger organization impact.

-> The principal developer turns the team into business innovation machine.
+> The principal developer must turn the team into business innovation machine.

 ![The Balance Wheel (Technical, Mentoring, Process and Business)](/images/wheelBusiness.png)